-District's staff, engineers and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District take the following actions to address this issue:
+District's staff, engineers, and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District construct an air stripper to remove TTHMs from the water:

 - 1. Construction has been completed at Water Well No. 7 on a low-profile air stripper which will remove TTHM's from the water before it is pumped into the distribution system.
-The air stripper is currently in the start-up and testing phase.
-Once placed into operation the stripper will remove enough TTHM's to yield a blended water with TTHM levels below the maximum regulated level. - 2.
-Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.
+After some technical difficulties were resolved the air stripper was placed into service and will remove enough TTHM's to yield a blended water with TTHM levels below the maximum regulated level. - 2.
+Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved, which is expected to require at least two quarters going forward. - 3.
+Customers are receiving two of these Public Notice letters in one mailing representing the individual results of Quarter 2 and Quarter 3 of 2018.